Easter Island in 4 Days

 Ana Te Pahu

-Day 1
+Easter Island Day 1

 Flight to Easter Island

 Today, we’re flying 2350 miles west to Easter Island; a tiny dot in the South Pacific.
 It’s an early start as we head for the airport and attempt to check in for our flight.
 Easter Island belongs to Chile, so we proceed to the domestic departure gate, but are sent away and told to go to the second floor.
 The second floor appears to be just airline offices.
-We think we’ve misunderstood, so try to the international departure gate.
+We think we’ve misunderstood, so try to go to the international departure gate.
 Again, we’re sent to the second floor.
 So, we descend to the second floor, past a range of offices and storerooms and finally find the Easter Island departure area.

 We have to complete a detailed Easter Island arrival form and pass through immigration.
 We produce our Chilean departure cards, but are told to put them away until we leave Chile.
 We are then issued with identical cards to present for our non-departure from Chile.
 It’s all very confusing.
 We board the plane and I spend the five hour flight watching Bohemian Rhapsody and eating the worst cheese sandwich ever.